 TPDC conducted an audit of the historic Cost Pool and in 2011 disputed approximately US\$34 million of costs that had been recovered from the Cost Pool from 2002 through to 2009.
 In 2014 TPDC and the Company agreed to remove approximately US\$1.0 million from the Cost Pool and TPDC agreed that US\$9.4 million was no longer in dispute.
-There have been no further developments during 2015 or the first half of 2016.
+There have been no further developments during 2015 or the first three quarters of 2016.
 Under the dispute mechanism outlined in the PSA, TPDC are to appoint an independent specialist to assist the parties in reaching agreement on costs that are still subject to dispute.
 At the time of writing this report no such specialist has been appointed.
-If the matter is not resolved to the Company's satisfaction, the Company intends to proceed to arbitration via the International Centre for Settlement of Investment Disputes ("ICSID") pursuant to the terms of the PSA.